openstack/kuryr-kubernetes/contrib/devstack-heat/README.rst

 Supported images
 ~~~~~~~~~~~~~~~~

-It should work with the latest centos7 image.
+It should work with the latest Centos7 image.
 It is not tested with the latest
-ubuntu 16.04 cloud image but it will probably work.
+Ubuntu 16.04 cloud image but it will probably work.